informalsystems/quartz/docs/getting_started.md

 ## Introduction

 This guide will help you get up and running with an example Quartz application.
 You can run this locally using a "mock" enclave (without real privacy or attestations), or you can use a machine with Intel SGX enabled for secure execution.
+We will go over both setups.

 > **Note**: This guide assumes familiarity with blockchain concepts and basic smart contract development.